umstek/gpt-badidea/readme.md

 .

 > [!NOTE]
 > This is a weekend project and in no way complete, bug-free, or secure.
+Use at your own risk.